Students are encouraged to review the answers to these frequently asked questions. If you have additional questions, please feel free to contact us.

-A club sport is a student-run organization, whose sole purpose is to serve as an alternative to varsity sports and intramural sports.
-It is a group of students who share a love for a particular sport but want to be more competitive than intramurals.
-As a participant, you can choose how much you want to be involved with the team within reason of the Club’s guidelines.
+A club sport is a student-run organization, whose sole purpose is to serve as an alternative to varsity and intramural sports.
+The club is a group of students who share a love for a particular sport but want to be more competitive than intramurals.

-Any current graduate or undergraduate student may be a part of a club, who is not on a varsity roster.
+Any current graduate or undergraduate student may be a part of a club, but they cannot be on a varsity roster.

-Club Sports is governed by the Club Sports Council, which is comprised of all presidents of all clubs and an executive council.
-They make the decisions for Club Sports that are enforced by the Club Sports Graduate Assistant.
+Club Sports are governed by the Club Sports Council, which is comprised of all presidents of each club and an executive council.
+They make the decisions for Club Sports that are enforced by the Graduate Assistant for Competitive Sports.

 Every club practice varies.
 Campus Recreation attempts to be as fair as possible when scheduling facilities to be used.

-A practice can be scheduled as soon as the Club Sports interest meeting takes place (usually within the first week of the fall semester).
+A practice can be scheduled as soon as the Club Sports interest meeting takes place during the first week of every Fall Semester.